Octopus Tattoo Ideas, Designs, and Meanings

 - Changeability, Adaptability, and Flexibility.
 Its soft, boneless body can shift into any shape.
 It can change its own texture and color in a snap to blend into any background.

 - Symmetry and Balance.
-Because they both have eight arms (or legs), they might represent a mandala or a spiderweb, and since octopus and spiders both have eight limbs, they might represent similar ideas.
+Because they both have eight arms (or legs), they might represent a mandala or a spiderweb, and since octopuses and spiders both have eight limbs, they might represent similar ideas.

 - Regeneration, Creation, and Transformation.
 Like lizards and their tails, an octopus can leave an arm behind if they need a quick escape.
 It makes something out of nothing.